 The Surprising Secret of Workplace Creativity

-If most people knew the enjoyable secret of workplace creativity they’d probably feel liberated from the judgement of their peers.
+If most people knew the enjoyable secret of workplace creativity they’d probably feel liberated from the judgment of their peers.
 In this episode we hear inspiration from the ideas of Lucy Kellaway (FT journalist) and scientific evidence from Professor Sandy Pentland.
 Professor Pentland explains the single activity that characterises creative workplace – and it’s probably something that you love doing.

 - Ideas and creativity come from workplace chatter